 In some cases, it may be appropriate to communicate a work capacity decision in the presence of the nominated treating doctor or other relevant health care professional.
 For example, when communicating a decision to reduce or discontinue weekly payments for a worker with a psychological injury.

 Effective communication will help to minimise the risk of disputes.

-5.4.2.
-Requirements of a Work Capacity Decision Notice
+5.3.2.
+Requirements of written advice of a work capacity decision and its outcome